 The best way to start building a culture of resiliency is to start with the easy stuff.
 No emails on evenings or weekends and allowing for reasonably flexible scheduling go a long way for employees juggling various aspects of their lives.
 Also, consider the addition of a well-being flex day and/or one paid time off (PTO) bank—versus separating sick and vacation days—to encourage employees to take time off when they need it.

 Self-care is important in the workplace, too.
 Promoting daily work breaks and encouraging employees to speak up when in need is vital.
 Implementing a stigma-free campaign about mental health awareness can help with this as well.
-Makeitok.org and The Center for Workplace Mental Health are great resources to help get the conversation started.
+The Center for Workplace Mental Health and Makeitok.org are great resources to help get the conversation started.

 Perhaps most critically, though, is to just listen.
 Make sure your employees are able to stay connected with you and one another.
 Even in one-on-one meetings, managers and leaders should check in with their employees to see how they’re doing.
 Beyond that, be sure to provide clear, safe channels for feedback.
 Remember: they’re not just your employees, but people with rich, complex lives of their own.